IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

   ~> **Note:** `members_memory_allocation_mb`, `members_disk_allocation_mb`, `members_cpu_allocation_count` conflicts with `node_count`,`node_cpu_allocation_count`, `node_disk_allocation_mb`, `node_memory_allocation_mb`. `group` conflicts with `node_` and `members_` arguments.
 Either members, node, or group arguments have to be provided.
 - `name` - (Required, String) A descriptive name that is used to identify the database instance.
 The name must not include spaces.
+- `offline_restore` - (Optional, Boolean) Enable or disable the Offline Restore option while performing a Point-in-time Recovery for MongoDB EE in a disaster recovery scenario when the source region is unavailable, see [Point-in-time Recovery](https://cloud.ibm.com/docs/databases-for-mongodb?topic=databases-for-mongodb-pitr&interface=api#pitr-offline-restore)
 - `plan` - (Required, Forces new resource, String) The name of the service plan that you choose for your instance.
 All databases use `standard`. `enterprise` is supported only for elasticsearch (`databases-for-elasticsearch`), cassandra (`databases-for-cassandra`), and mongodb(`databases-for-mongodb`)
 * `plan_validation` - (Optional, bool) Enable or disable validating the database parameters for elasticsearch and postgres (more coming soon) during the plan phase.
 If not specified defaults to true.
 - `point_in_time_recovery_deployment_id` - (Optional, String) The ID of the source deployment that you want to recover back to.